openwdl/wdl/SPEC.md

 T value(Enum)
 ```

-Returns the underlying value associated with an enum variant.
+Returns the underlying value associated with an enum choice.

 **Parameters**

-1. `Enum`: an enum variant of any enum type.
+1. `Enum`: an enum choice of any enum type.

-**Returns**: The variant's associated value.
+**Returns**: The choice's associated value.

 <details>
 <summary>